Fingerpainting on the Moon: Writing and Creativity as a Path to Freedom

 As I was laying the interior of the book out, I was also reading it again and I found myself really wanting to engage with these exercises in a deep way.
 But I know myself—I will begin with the best of intentions, and then will fall off the wagon and abandon my own creative delight as my work schedule gets intense.

 If the pandemic has taught me anything about my own creative practice, it’s how being accountable to others will make me accountable to myself.
-So in that spirit, I led two 10-week workshops last fall based on Fingerpainting on the Moon with Peter’s blessing.
-Both workshops were incredibly rich experiences.
+So in that spirit, I led two 10-week workshops in Autumn 2021 based on Fingerpainting on the Moon and another in Spring 2022 with Peter’s blessing.
+All three workshops were incredibly rich experiences.

 To read Testimonials from the first two workshops, please scroll below the booking form below.